NatronGitHub/Natron/Documentation/source/_prefs.rst

 **Custom OpenColorIO configuration file**

-OpenColorIO configuration file (*.ocio) to use when “Custom config” is selected as the OpenColorIO config.
+OpenColorIO configuration file (config.ocio) to use when “Custom config” is selected as the OpenColorIO config.

 **Warn on OpenColorIO config change**